cbporch/sweng-eagles/README.md

 *Code requires Java 1.8*

-If you package the project using Maven like so:
+If you package the project in the command line using Maven like so:

 `mvn package`